-III.
-Candidates must maintain a 3.0 GPA at the graduate level in order to be retained in graduate school.

-• Upon admission (conditional), candidates must complete "program cards" in consultation with their advisor during their first semester of enrollment.
+- III.
+Candidates must maintain a 3.0 GPA at the graduate level in order to be retained in graduate school. - Upon admission (conditional), candidates must complete "program cards" in consultation with their advisor during their first semester of enrollment.
 Program cards will be signed by the advisor.
-Upon approval of the program card by the Dean of the Graduate School, the advisor and candidate will receive a copy.
+Upon approval of the program card by the Dean of the College of Graduate Studies, the advisor and candidate will receive a copy.